elvis-epx/IoT/mpy/README.md

 the problematic section must be surrounded by watchdog.may\_block() and watchdog.may\_block\_exit().
 In the interim, the watchdog will be fed by a secondary thread (so it still catches hardware freezes).

-Since the network traffic of the typical automation appliance is very light, it is currently handled by polling.
+Since the network traffic of the typical automation appliance is very light, parts of the code handle it by polling (i.e. checking every 100ms or so).
+At least MQTT and ESP-NOW handle incoming traffic the "right" way i.e. using select.poll to wait on data.
 We may use asyncio in the future, and some hardware interfacing could use IRQs.
 (Currently we only use IRQs to count pulses from a flow meter in h2o profile.)

-The event loop does call time.sleep() when idle, but this won't put the ESP32 MCU to sleep.
+The event loop does call time.sleep() or poll.poll() when idle, but this won't put the ESP32 MCU to sleep.
 MicroPython currently does not use the "automatic light sleep" feature available in ESP-IDF, but it may use it in the future, and then our framework will enable significant energy savings.

 Still about energy, we use the profile\_boot.py to set the MCU frequency.
 In all our profiles, we set it to 80Mhz, which allows the ESP32 to run cooler and we don't see the need of more performance.